 Who Can Be Significantly Impacted by Stress

-The times that stress should be embraced are during situations when an elevated heartbeat or the hair standing up on the back of your neck acts a signal to potentially help you escape a dangerous scenario.
+Stress should be embraced during threatening or dangerous situations, when an elevated heartbeat or the hair standing up on the back of your neck acts a signal to help you escape.
 In these times, your body is physically preparing you for whatever threat you face.

 Common Effects of Stress